Agency, Iowa

 Agency is a city in Wapello County, Iowa, United States.
 The population was 620 at the 2020 census.
 It is the historic site of an Indian trading post and the grave of Chief Wapello.

 History

 An Indian agency was established here in 1838 and operated until the local tribes were moved to Kansas.
 The town was founded on the site of the agency in 1843 and incorporated in 1859.

 Agency is the resting place for Chief Wapello.
 Chief Wapello was second in command in the Sac and Fox tribe, just under Chief Keokuk.
 Chief Wapello is buried next to his good friend General Joseph M. Street, and his family.

 On April 11, 2001, an F2 tornado ripped through Agency destroying or damaging dozens of structures.
 Two people were killed and three others injured.

+Events

+Agency, Iowa, hosts an annual street dance, commonly during the evening of July 3rd.
+On the 4th, the annual Agency 4th of July parade starts at 10 am, followed by other events that, in recent years, have included a car show, a bags tournament, a volleyball tournament, many food and drink vendors, Cardinal Community School District hosted activities (Commonly the dunk tank which features a Cardinal staff member), and inflatable water-slides and bouncy houses.